How to Make a Great Quick-Reference Guide

 Six common types of quick-reference guides.
 Content is repeated in the text below.

-There’s more than one type of quick-reference guide, so understanding your audience’s needs is paramount when it comes to creating the right type of documentation for their needs.
+Understanding your audience’s needs is important when creating the right type of documentation for them.

 For example, does your audience need a fast and easy way to get started using your product’s most basic features?
 If so, you need to create a quick-start guide.
 Or, maybe they need a one-stop reference for understanding your software’s UX?
 How about a glossary of common terms?
 Or an overview of your product’s core features?